Habitat-Food-Fast/restyped-giphy-api/README.md

 ## RESTyped typings for the Giphy API

-Quickly and easily use the wonderful Giphy API in TypeScript with type checking for URL endpoints and query params!
+Staffjoy API in TypeScript with type checking for URL endpoints and query params!

 ## How to use it

-`npm install restyped-giphy-api`
+`npm install restyped-staffjoy-api`

 Then use a REST client that supports <a href="https://github.com/rawrmaan/restyped">RESTyped</a>, like <a href="https://github.com/rawrmaan/restyped-axios">`restyped-axios`</a>.